 Head of Xbox Phil Spencer has already stated that he wants the new console to load games quicker and have better frame rates in-game.

-A report from TechRadar suggests that the Xbox Scarlett might be the first ever console to have separate parts for both CPU and GPU, by featuring a discrete graphics part just like a PC.
+A report from TechRadar suggests that Xbox's Project Scarlett might be the first ever console to have separate parts for both CPU and GPU, by featuring a discrete graphics part just like a PC.

 The next-gen gaming system from Microsoft is also expected to have an Arcturus 12 GPU "featuring 64 ‘Arcturus Engines’ and a total of 4,096 GPU cores", the same article states.
 This would be a huge step forward from the Xbox One X's 2,560 GPU cores, but has not been confirmed as of yet.